Coronary bypass surgery

 What does CABG involve?

-Coronary artery bypass surgery involves taking a blood vessel from another part of the body usually the mammary arteries, radial arteries or an artery from the lower limbs, and it grafting it to the coronary artery above and below the narrowed area or blockage.
+Coronary artery bypass surgery involves taking a blood vessel from another part of the body, usually the mammary arteries, radial arteries or an artery from the lower limbs, and grafting it to the coronary artery above and below the narrowed area or blockage.
 This allows for optimal blood flow restoration.

 How can you prepare for CABG?

 If you’re on any medication, you may need to stop taking it.
-It is essential that you talk to your GP or surgeon about it before the procedure.
+It is essential that you talk to your GP or surgeon about this before the procedure.
 The surgeon will also look at your medical history to identify any potential risks.

 Post-operative progress